Early Childhood Certification

 Benefits of an Age of Montessori Teaching Certificate:

 - Teach anywhere – MACTE accreditation is accepted around the world.

 - (Please note that some states may require additional early childhood coursework to obtain a license to teach in the state.
 Please check with your state office.)

 - We take you deeper: Online training allows you to learn on your schedule at home and understand the depth and breadth of Montessori philosophy.

 - The residency gives you the hands-on training with the lessons in the four avenues of learning.

-- We provide you full access to our new video library of hands-on lessons that you can review anytime
+- We provide you full access to our online video library of hands-on lessons that you can review anytime.

-- Each unit has a forum for conversations and interacting with your fellow students and faculty.
+- Each unit has an online forum for conversations and interacting with your fellow students and faculty.